 Homemade Dog Food

 If you use fresh, human-grade ingredients and add the correct supplements, vitamins and minerals you can create nutritious and easily digested meals for your senior dog.
+Just be sure to not add any vegetables/fruits that may be toxic to dogs.

 But it’s vitally important to get the ratio of nutrients correct, and the added supplements.

-If this is a route you’re interested in following I would strongly recommend discussing it with your vet who knows your dog and will be able to give you guidelines for creating meals that provide what he needs.
+If this is a route that you’re interested in following I would strongly recommend discussing it with your vet who knows your dog and will be able to give you guidelines for creating meals that provide what he needs.